 How to Determine a Dog’s Real Age

-Puppy: Just born to six months
+- Puppy: Just born to 6 months

-Adult: Nine months to six and a half years
+- Adult: 9 months to 6.5 years

-Senior: Nine and three quarter years to thirteen years
+- Senior: 9.75 years to 13 years

-Geriatric: Thirteen years and older
+- Geriatric: 13 years and older

 How to Determine a Cat’s Real Age

 Like dogs there are six life stages for cats:

-Kitten: Just born to six months
+- Kitten: Just born to 6 months

-Junior: Six months to two years
+- Junior: 6 months to 2 years

-Geriatric: Fourteen years and older
+- Geriatric: 14 years and older

 How Old is My Shelter Pet?

 While it’s easier to tell how old a puppy or kitten is, it’s a little more difficult for adult animals.
 Your vet will also try to help determine your pet’s age as that will dictate the care he or she receives.
-The most common method is looking at the teeth especially for dogs.
+The most common method is looking at the teeth, especially for dogs.
 For example, older cats and dogs may have tartar build up and/or missing teeth.